 Homemade caramel is so much better than any commercial candy.
 Try this one and see.

 Bark candies are perfect for the holidays because they are so delicious and so simple to make.
 Enjoy every bite.

 This spectacular bar cookie starts with – Nutter Butters!
 It’s hard to believe but that cookie is used instead of flour.
 The bars melt in your mouth.

 What could make brownies better?
 Add a candy topping of course!

 Another two ingredient candy recipe that tastes like so much more than the sum of its parts.

-Another spectacular bar cookie recipe that starts with cookie dough and tops it with two kinds of frosting.
+This recipe is another spectacular bar cookie recipe that starts with cookie dough and tops it with two kinds of frosting and chopped peanuts.

-So bookmark these recipes and try something new this Christmas.
+So bookmark these Christmas cookie recipes and try something new this Christmas.